485angelprocess/blog_elixir/posts/2025/11-13-uefi_pt2.md

 ---
 # UEFI Bootloader using nim

-This is mostly following (Fusion OS)[https://0xc0ffee.netlify.app/osdev].
+This is mostly following [Fusion OS](https://0xc0ffee.netlify.app/osdev).
 I'm interested in going through to pick up both some os ideas and learn nim in a deeper way.

 ## Entry point